Sonjuane/wordpress-boilerplate/wp-content/plugins/firebase-authentication/README.txt

 	6. Yahoo
 	7. Microsoft
 *	**Support for Social Login buttons Shortcode** : Use a shortcode to place Firebase social login buttons anywhere in your Theme or Plugin
-*	**Attribute Mapping** : User attributes received from Firebase are mapped to WordPress user profile
+*	**Attribute Mapping** : User attributes received from Firebase login are mapped to WordPress user profile
 *	**Custom Redirect Login and Logout URL** : Automatically Redirect users after successful login/logout.
 *	**Support for Firebase Login and Registartion form Shortcode** : Use shortcodes to place Firebase Login and Registration form anywhere in your Theme
 *	**WP Hooks for Different Events** : Provides support for different hooks for user defined functions
+*	**Firebase WooCommerce Integration** : Integrate WooCommerce with the WordPress Firebase Authentication plugin and allow users to log in to your WooCommerce site using firebase login credentials on WooCommerce Checkout and My account page.

 == Installation ==